Milos Milos

-Milos Milos (Милош Милошевић; born Miloš Milošević; 1 July 1941 – 30 January 1966) was a Serbian-born American actor, stunt double and bodyguard for actor Alain Delon.
+Milos Milos (Милош Милошевић; born Miloš Milošević; 1 July 1941 – 30 January 1966) was a Serbian actor, stunt double and bodyguard for actor Alain Delon.

 Early life

 Milos came from an influential family.
 His grandfather was the mayor of Knjaževac and his father was chairman of the Guild of Exporters of Yugoslavia.
-Milos's family suffered under the Communist authorities and most of their private properties were confiscated.
+Milos' family suffered under the Communist authorities and most of their private properties were confiscated.

-In the 1950s, Milošević and his friend Stevan Marković were involved in street fights in Belgrade.
-They met Alain Delon, who was filming Marco Polo, an eventually cancelled film, in Belgrade.
-Delon hired Milošević and Marković as bodyguards, and Milošević later moved to Hollywood, California.
+In 1957 Milosevic moved to live with his mother in Belgrade.
+In 1962 he met Alain Delon, who was filming Marco Polo, an eventually cancelled film, in Belgrade.
+Delon hired Milošević as his stunt and took him with him to Paris.
+In 1964 Milos married Cynthia Bouron, whom Alain Delon introduced him to, and left first for New York and a little later for Hollywood.

 Hollywood

-As a young Hollywood actor, Milos is best known for his performance as a Soviet naval officer in the 1966 comedy The Russians Are Coming, the Russians Are Coming, as well as for his titular role in the 1966 Esperanto horror movie, Incubus.
+As a young Hollywood actor, Milos is best known for his performance as a Soviet naval officer in the 1966 comedy The Russians Are Coming, the Russians Are Coming, as well as for playing the title role in the same year's Esperanto horror movie, Incubus.
+Both films were actually released after his suicide in January 1966.